DIETNET

 • Foam rubber cushions leach both pesticide and formaldehyde fumes?

 • Some people have become very sick after doing house renovations, and eventually tracked their symptoms to fumes from the materials used.
-Some helpful sites include The Healthy House Institute, American Lung Association Health House and The Healthy House UK.
+Some helpful sites include The Healthy House Institute, The Healthy House UK.
 Some of the NZ suppliers listed on the Where To Shop page supply environmentally friendly household products, including paints.

 • Cosmetics - Everything we put on our skin is also absorbed into our bodies and can affect our health.
 So be aware of what is in your shower gel, shampoo, face cream, lipstick and perfume.
 There are some companies who produce good quality natural personal care products, but most do not.
 You can make your own massage lotions, moisturisers and fragrances using essential oils and cold-pressed carrier oils.